 This routine supports students to fully develop their understanding of two predominant points of view in a text or inquiry.
 By placing the two precious things at stake at either end of a rope and assembling the best arguments and evidence to support both, they prepare themselves to engage as citizens in ways that respect the complexity of interests and perspectives in the issue at hand.

-When to Use: late in Developing Understanding, Evidence of Learning, Applying and Extending relative significance of ideas and impacts
+- When to Use: late in Developing Understanding, Evidence of Learning, Applying and Extending Knowledge - Thinking Skills: applying evidence to generate arguments, empathetic reasoning, evaluating relative significance of ideas and impacts